The Meaning Behind the Elven Star

 The five-pointed star, also called the pentagram, depicts the different directional spaces: North, South, East, West, and Above.
 The Faery Star expands the mind’s awareness by adding two more dimensions: Below, and Within.

-It is said that while the first five directions are visible and accessible to the common person, only those with fae (fairy)or witch blood can witness the additional two spaces.
+While the first five directions are visible and accessible to the common person, only those with fae (fairy)or witch blood can witness the additional two spaces.
 Notably, the land of Faerie, according to legend, can be found either Within (in the imagination), or Below (in the Underworld, most likely).

 In this sense, elven stars represent heightened awareness and enlightenment even among those who do magick.
 There are supposedly seven steps on the path to one’s higher and more magickal self.
 Thus, drawing the Faery star or the elven star when one meditates or casts a spell, or wearing the symbol around one’s body as an accessory is thought to help people unlock new dimensions and new knowledge they previously had no awareness of.